sbs20/laboratory/corrupt-files.md

 rm: unable to stat `PackageLayout': Input/output error
 ```

+Checking the filesystem using the standard GUI did not fix the issue.

 ## *** This may signal the beginning of the end of your disks.
 BACKUP ***

 In my case I think it was a result of a catastrophic disk failure and a slightly unclean